September to November 1969

 Sir Lew Grade, head of ATV (Associated Television) – From “Apple to the Core: The Unmaking of the Beatles” by Peter McCabe and Robert D. Schonfeld (1972)

-After this missed opportunity, The Beatles finally announced they were selling their Northern Songs shares to ATV, but ATV was not ready to acquire them, considering it was still in their interest to keep The Beatles as shareholders of the company to keep them motivated.
+Following this missed opportunity, The Beatles ultimately announced their intention to sell their shares in Northern Songs to ATV.
+However, ATV was initially reluctant to proceed, as it remained in their interest to retain The Beatles as shareholders in order to keep them creatively engaged and motivated.

-However, the City Takeover Panel (a regulatory body that ensures all shareholders are treated equally during takeover bids) asked ATV to propose to The Beatles and other minority stakeholders the same offer they’ve made to the Consortium some weeks ago.
+The situation changed when the City Takeover Panel — the regulatory body responsible for ensuring equal treatment of shareholders during takeover bids — intervened.
+The Panel required ATV to extend to The Beatles and other minority shareholders the same offer that had been made to the Consortium weeks earlier.

-If Jack Gill was ready to resist the pressure of the City Takeover Panel, the ATV board finally decided to acquire The Beatles’ shares.
-This was publicly announced on October 22, 1969.
+Although Jack Gill was initially prepared to resist the Panel’s pressure, the ATV board ultimately agreed to purchase The Beatles’ shares.
+The decision was publicly announced on October 22, 1969.

 The news, when it reached Apple – by a tip-off from the Financial Times – sounded very like defeat.
 Allen Klein, interviewed during his customary afternoon breakfast, claimed it as a victory.
 A threatened lawsuit against Northern for £5m in ‘unpaid’ Beatle royalties helped to persuade ATV to pay cash rather than stock for the Beatles’ holdings.
 Klein could thus congratulate himself on having enriched John and Paul by about a million and a half pounds each, and Ringo by £80,000.